 • INVOLVE: Actively broaden your talent pipeline to pull from a more diverse talent pool to expand the presence of diverse thoughts and experiences in your workforce.

 • EVOLVE: Explore the possibility of joining or creating an external talent ecosystem in the location(s) where you are having the hardest time filling these roles to create a robust candidate pool.
-Often, combining efforts among several local manufacturers and working with technical training programs or community colleges can help create a concentration of skilled workforce that benefits the broader community.
+Often, combining efforts among several local manufacturers and working with technical training programmes or community colleges can help create a concentration of skilled workforce that benefits the broader community.

-SPOTLIGHT ON AN APPROACH: FAME—founded by Toyota in 2010 and transitioned to The Manufacturing Institute in 2019—is a manufacturing workforce development and education program in the United States.
-The two-year program combines training in technical skills with development of professional practices while immersed in the culture of lean manufacturing.
-It is delivered through a coeducational model where students learn both at school and on the job and is managed by a group of employers that form a FAME chapter and sponsor participating students.
+SPOTLIGHT ON AN APPROACH: FAME—founded by Toyota in 2010 and transitioned to The Manufacturing Institute in 2019—is a manufacturing workforce development and education programme in the United States.
+The two-year programme combines training in technical skills with development of professional practices while immersed in the culture of lean manufacturing.
+It is delivered through a co-educational model where students learn both at school and on the job and is managed by a group of employers that form a FAME chapter and sponsor participating students.
 As of the spring of 2021, more than 400 companies are participating in FAME chapters across 36 locations in 15 states.39

 SPOTLIGHT ON AN APPROACH: The Connecticut Digital Credential Ecosystem Initiative—a network of companies, community colleges, government agencies, and other stakeholders, led by the Business-Higher Education Forum (BHEF)—aims to develop new pathways to digital careers, particularly for individuals unemployed due to COVID-19.
 This initiative is likely to benefit an estimated 2,200 learners.
 The BHEF will help community colleges issue industry-validated credentials to support career pathways across Connecticut and the surrounding region.
 Participating employers will approve the knowledge, skills, and abilities for these credentials by building a recruitment and hiring pipeline for students who complete the course.40